 Judges of the United States, 2d ed.
 (Ref.
 Doc.
 Ju 10.2:J 89/4/1983 & online in HathiTrust)

 This directory contains biographical information on all federal judges from 1789 to 1981.
 It contains indexes by appointing president and year of appointment.

 IV.
 Individual States

 Directories of courts, judges, and court personnel are available for many states.
-These directories are often published as a section of a directory of attorneys or members of the bar in a given jurisdiction.
-Except as otherwise noted, the following directories list the names, addresses, and telephone numbers of all judges, state and federal, in their jurisdictions.
+These directories are often published as a section of a directory of attorneys or members of the bar in a given jurisdiction., and usually list the names, addresses, and telephone numbers of all judges, state and federal, in their jurisdictions.

 V. Further Information

-Duke Law students who are interested in researching judicial clerkship opportunities should visit the Career Center for access to the Law School's internal application system, CARS, as well as OSCAR (Online System for Clerkship Application and Review) This website enables clerkship applicants to select the federal judges to whom they wish to apply and build their application online.
+Duke Law students who are interested in researching judicial clerkship opportunities should visit the Career Center for access to the Law School's internal application system, Symplicity, as well as OSCAR (Online System for Clerkship Application and Review).
+This website enables clerkship applicants to select the federal judges to whom they wish to apply and build their application online.